 This post was contributed by TravelPledge.

-In this post, I'll cover the key dos and don'ts to build your target list for securing sponsors, making a compelling ask, and retaining sponsors year after year.
+This post will cover the key dos and don'ts to building your target list for securing sponsors, making a compelling ask, and retaining sponsors year after year.
+Let’s get started!

 1) DO: Ask Your Organizational Contacts and Personal Connections